open-xml-templating/docxtemplater/docs/source/full_doc.rst

 Full Documentation per method
 =============================

-Creating a new Docxgen Object
+Creating a new Docxtemplater Object
 -----------------------------

 .. code-block:: javascript

-    new DocxGen()
+    new Docxtemplater()

-        This function returns a new DocxGen Object
+        This function returns a new Docxtemplater Object

-    new DocxGen(content,options)
+    new Docxtemplater(content,options)

         if content is defined, it will call `.load(content,options)`

-Docxgen methods
+Docxtemplater methods
 ---------------

 .. code-block:: javascript